cheeriojs/cheerio/website/docs/basics/manipulation.md

 ## Modifying Element Attributes and Properties

-To modify the attributes and properties of an element, you can use the [`attr()`](/docs/api/classes/Cheerio#attr) and [`prop()`](/docs/api/classes/Cheerio#prop) methods, respectively.
+To modify the attributes and properties of a single element, you can use the [`attr()`](/docs/api/classes/Cheerio#attr) and [`prop()`](/docs/api/classes/Cheerio#prop) methods, respectively.
 Both methods take a key and a value as arguments, and allow you to get and set the attribute or property.
+When setting, they apply to all elements in the selection;
+when getting, they return a single value corresponding to the first element in the selection.

 ```js
 // Set the 'src' attribute of an image element